convisoappsec/conviso-docs/docs/tools/cli/findings.md

 The results were successfully imported!
 ```

-The identified vulnerabilities will be automatically sent to your Project on Conviso Platform, now you can use the [Vulnerabilities Management](../../general/vulnerabilities_management.md) resource to work on the correction flow.
+The identified vulnerabilities will be automatically sent to your Project on Conviso Platform, now you can use the [Vulnerabilities](../../modules/vulnerabilities) resource to work on the correction flow.

 ## Video Tutorial in Portuguese
 To see the tool working in practice, we recommend watching this video: